hoangduytran/blender-manual/manual/compositing/types/tracking/track_position.rst

 Inputs
 ======

-This node as no inputs.
+This node has no inputs.

 Properties